 Generally speaking, if you have never filed before and live or do some form of business in the United States, you will most likely qualify for bankruptcy.
 If you wish to file in Kentucky, you will need to have resided in the state for a minimum of 91 days.
 Your exemption options may be altered or limited if you have not lived in Kentucky for at least 2 years before filing.

-What Type of Bankruptcy Should I File For?
+Choosing the Right Bankruptcy: What Type Should You File For?

 Every situation is different, but I can help evaluate your circumstances and assets to determine what type of bankruptcy is right for you.
 If you are an individual, you can probably rule out Chapter 11 bankruptcy, which is primarily intended for business entities.
 This can include limited liability companies (LLCs), corporations, and partnerships.
 However, in some limited circumstances, individuals who do not qualify for other forms of bankruptcy can file for Chapter 11.